 - Sec.
-1: (a) All regular full-time employees are eligible for paid vacation following their first employment anniversary date. - (b) All vacation hours accumulated from the first pay period in January through the last pay period in December, shall be utilized in full shift increments during the following calendar year (January 1 through December 31). - (c) Except as provided in Section 1(b), all employees shall return to duty on their shift or regular duty assignment upon expiration of their vacation hours. - (d) The Department shall establish the vacation selection procedure. - (e) Any employee who is absent from work due to work-related or caused illness or injury, shall continue to accrue vacation leave time for an absentee period while he/she remains on a paid status.
+1: (a) All regular full-time employees are eligible for paid vacation following their first employment anniversary date. - (b) All vacation hours accumulated from the first pay period in January through the last pay period in December, shall be utilized in full shift increments, or if an amount equal to less than one full shift increment is left over, it can also be utilized during the following calendar year (January 1 through December 31).
+The time must first be accrued before it is available for use. - (c) Except as provided in Section 1(b), all employees shall return to duty on their shift or regular duty assignment upon expiration of their vacation hours. - (d) The Department shall establish the vacation selection procedure. - (e) Any employee who is absent from work due to work-related or caused illness or injury, shall continue to accrue vacation leave time for an absentee period while he/she remains on a paid status.
 If the employee retires due to the injury or illness, or terminates for any reason, he shall receive payment for all vacation time that accrued before the injury or illness. - Sec.
 2: Annual accrual of vacation time shall be determined by an employee's regular weekly hours of work and his seniority with the City of Hollywood.
-Annual accruals shall be prorated and credited to an employee's account on a bi-weekly basis in accordance with Sections 3 and 4, below.
-Sec.
-3: Non-shift employees shall accrue vacation time as follows: - (a) 110 hours employees with less than eight (8) full years of service; - (b) 150 hours employees with eight (8) years or more but less than eighteen (18) full years of service; - (c) 170 hours employees with eighteen (18) or more full years of service.
+Annual accruals shall be prorated and credited to an employee's account on a bi-weekly basis in accordance with Sections 3 and 4, below. - Sec.
+3: Non-shift employees shall accrue vacation time as follows: - (a) 110 hours employees with less than eight (8) full years of service;

+- (b) 150 hours employees with eight (8) years or more but less than eighteen (18) full years of service; - (c) 170 hours employees with eighteen (18) or more full years of service.